 Many folks nearing age 65 are still working and covered by an employer plan, so the notion of starting from scratch with Medicare may seem intimidating.
 At first glance, Medicare can appear to be an alphabet soup.
-There’s Original Medicare Parts A and B, Medicare Advantage Part C, Part D for prescription drugs and Medicare Supplement plans A-N.
+There’s Original Medicare Parts A and B, Medicare Advantage Part C, Part D for prescription drugs and Medicare Supplement plans A-N. There’s also the Medicare Supplement insurance policy, which can help cover certain out-of-pocket costs (like deductibles and copays) for Original Medicare plans.

 Whew!
 That’s a lot to consider.
 We’re here to break it down for you into manageable parts.